 Some lawyers worry about getting lost in the noise and being just another ignored email in an inbox.
 That’s a valid concern, but an addressable one.

 If your inbox is like mine, it’s a barrage of special offers from retailers, newsletters I signed up for but don’t always read, and fundraising appeals.
 Occasionally, there are important communications from friends, family and clients.
 I delete the stuff I know I don’t need, but there are a few I read because they almost always tell me something I need to know.
 Or, I happen to need dog food and PetSmart just sent me a coupon.

 The difference between the emails that get read and those that don’t is relevance.
 If your subject line is well-crafted and your email content is relevant to the reader, then your message has a better chance of getting through.
 (If you’re concerned about rising above the noise, check out What Politics Can Teach Law Firms About Getting Noticed.)

 Good Content, Consistently

-One important note about content marketing: it is not a 30-day ROI.
+One critical note about content marketing: it is not a 30-day ROI.
 You might get some referrals immediately, but it will most likely take a few months before your efforts bear fruit, depending on how often you publish and what kind of resources you devote to marketing.